Robert Zieger

 Robert H. "Bob" Zieger (August 2, 1938 – March 6, 2013) was a labor historian whose research focused on the labor history of the United States.

 Biography

 Early years

 Robert H. Zieger was born August 2, 1938, in Englewood, New Jersey to John and Grace (Harman) Zieger.
 He married Gay Pitman in 1962.
 They had one child, Robert, and a granddaughter Persephone Zieger.

 Zieger received his bachelor's degree from Montclair State College in 1960, a master's degree from the University of Wyoming in 1961, and his doctorate in history from the University of Maryland in 1965.

 Career

 Zieger obtained an appointment as an assistant professor of history at the University of Wisconsin–Stevens Point in 1964, rising to associate professor by 1973.
 He was an associate professor of history at Kansas State University from 1973 to 1977, and a professor of history at Wayne State University from 1977 to 1986.

 In 1986, Zieger was appointed professor of history at the University of Florida.
 He was named Distinguished Professor of History in 1998.

-Zieger’s teaching style was very student oriented.
-He used a very detailed website that allows people taking his class to fully understand every single day of lecture.
-Also, he was adamant about making sure his undergraduates come prepared to discuss the material to be covered in class.
-This has twofold benefit, as it not only ensures preparation, but also allows students to boost their grade with frequent quizzes covering the reading material.